 My earliest memory of Manimukile is the visual of Samyuktha Varma dancing around green meadows with her outfits changing every few seconds.
 I could also sense how the voice was not one among the usual ones (read Chithra or Sujatha).
-Swarnalatha, in her rare Malayalam outings, made sure to leave an essential stamp in each.
-Talking about this song composed by Mohan Sithara, it sees Swarnalatha scaling high notes with supreme flair.
+Swarnalatha, in her rare Malayalam outings, made sure to leave an essential stamp on each.
+This song composed by Mohan Sithara sees Swarnalatha scaling high notes with supreme flair.
 That aside, the running background piece, perhaps inspired by Michael Jackson’s ‘They Don’t Care About Us,’ is something that never appealed to me.

 21. Saradaara Baa Balina Sindhoora (Parashuram)

-In this duet with Kannada movie moghul Rajkumar, Swarnalatha is given great liberty to explore the bounciness in her vocals by composer Hamsalekha.
-A playful love song, the singers and their vocals manage an amiable chemistry.
+In this duet with the Kannada superstar Rajkumar, Swarnalatha is given great liberty to explore the bounciness in her vocals by composer Hamsalekha.
+A playful love song, and the singers and their vocals manage an amiable chemistry.
 The appeal of the song is further amped up by the chatty lyrics and prominent flute strains.
 Shot in the middle of a jungle, this gorgeously picturized song is also quite a visual treat.